How to Play Texas Hold’em: A Beginner’s Guide

 Cards

-In order to know how to play Texas Hold’em poker, you need to understand what the bet limits are for that game or tournament.
+To learn how to play Texas Hold’em poker, you need to understand what the bet limits are for that game or tournament.
 There are typically four kinds of betting that take place in Texas Hold’em poker hands:

 No limit is by far the most widely used version of Texas Hold’em rules, but there are also plenty of limit options at the best online poker sites in the US.